PaloAltoNetworks/mssp-templates/docs/internet_gateway_templates.rst

 ..
 Note::
-    The Panorama template is an extension of Iron-Skillet and includes network elements including interfaces and zones.
+    The Panorama template is an extension of IronSkillet and includes network elements including interfaces and zones.
     Thus this model uses 2 templates (skillet and internet gateway) with zones and address override in the stack.
 The internet gateway (ig) template is required to add the interface while the stack is required to associate to a device.